Vietnam.vn - Nền tảng quảng bá Việt Nam

 Using technology to collect

-Therefore, many Norwegian companies prioritize the design and production of equipment or technological solutions to clean the ocean and collect plastic waste at sea.
+Therefore, many Norwegian companies prioritize designing and manufacturing devices or technological solutions to clean the ocean and collect plastic waste at sea.

 Rác thải nhựa

-Ocean Front's Natural Seabed garbage collection vessel.
+Ocean Front's garbage collection vessel Natural Seabed.
 (Photo: Kim Anh)

-For example, OceanFront AS’ Natural Seabed solution provides a comprehensive, sustainable and environmentally friendly marine debris cleanup service that does not require divers.
+For example, OceanFront AS’ Natural Seabed Solution provides an environmentally friendly, comprehensive and sustainable marine debris cleanup service without the need for divers.
 It can contribute to the cleanup of both large and small objects, including shipwrecks.
-The Natural Seabed solution was recently used to collect over 100 tonnes of marine debris in the Oslofjord and 84 tonnes of debris in Store Lungegårdsvann, Bergen.
+The Natural Seabed Solution was recently used to collect over 100 tonnes of marine debris in the Oslofjord and 84 tonnes of debris in Store Lungegårdsvann, Bergen.

 Marine plastic waste originates from land-based sources, so collection solutions aim to increase the circularity of plastic and give it a new life.